thookham/TestKit/README.md

 A: TestKit focuses on Windows testing, but the profile format is extensible.
 You could adapt it for other platforms.

 **Q: How accurate are the hardware profiles?**
-A: Profiles are based on manufacturer specifications.
-For exact hardware behavior, use real devices or manufacturer-provided VMs (e.g., Windows Dev VMs).
+A: Profiles are based on manufacturer specifications and real hardware reviews.
+For exact hardware behavior, use real devices or manufacturer-provided VMs.

 **Q: What's the difference between TestKit and BrowserStack?**
 A: BrowserStack is a cloud device farm offering real devices.
 TestKit provides **profile definitions** you can use to provision your own environments (cloud or on-premise).

+**Q: How often is the hardware database updated?**
+A: We aim to add new hardware profiles quarterly.
+Community contributions are welcome to accelerate coverage of new devices.

+**Q: Can I use TestKit commercially?**
+A: Yes!
+TestKit is MIT licensed, allowing commercial use.
+See [LICENSE](LICENSE) for details.

+---

+## 📊 **Statistics**

+- **Hardware Models**: 45 base configurations
+- **Generated Profiles**: 16,912 unique combinations
+- **Supported OS Versions**: 10+ Windows versions
+- **Export Formats**: 4 (Docker, Vagrant, Terraform, Windows Sandbox)
+- **Form Factors**: 10+ (laptops, desktops, handhelds, servers, cloud VMs)
+- **Manufacturers**: 20+ global brands

 ---